All 5 Freestyle Stroke Segments explained – Easier, faster, more enjoyable swimming

 Primary exercise muscles are the strongest for the activity you are doing.

-Swimmers develop the stamina (the ability to sustain an activity for extended periods) particularly in these Primary muscles and the muscles themselves become toned (Muscle tone is defined as the passive-partial contraction of the muscle)
+Swimmers develop the stamina (the ability to sustain an activity for extended periods) particularly in these Primary muscles.

 This state provides a fit and healthy look of the body as well as other benefits including helping posture.